Mennonite Meetinghouse

-Mennonite Meetinghouse (Germantown Mennonite Church) is a historic Mennonite church building at 6119 Germantown Avenue in Philadelphia, Pennsylvania.
+The Mennonite Meetinghouse (Germantown Mennonite Church) is an historic, American Mennonite church building that is located at 6119 Germantown Avenue in Philadelphia, Pennsylvania.

+It was added to the National Register of Historic Places in 1973.

+History and architectural features

 The first settlers in Germantown in 1683 were Dutch or Germans recruited by William Penn.
 Most of the settlers had a Mennonite background but joined the Quaker meeting.
-By about 1690 several families attended non-Quaker services and they built a log church in 1708.
+Sometime around 1690, several families attended non-Quaker services; the subsequently built a log church in 1708.
 This church was the first Mennonite Church in America.
-William Rittenhouse was the first minister.
-The log church was replaced by the present church at the same site in 1770, constructed by Jacob Knorr.
+William Rittenhouse was its first minister.
+The log church was replaced by the present church at the same site in 1770; the replacement was built by Jacob Knorr.

 It was added to the National Register of Historic Places in 1973.